-The establishment and regulation of companies in the UK is primarily a matter for domestic law, albeit subject to EU minimum harmonisation directives (for example, covering incorporation, capital maintenance and disclosure).
+Whether or not a deal on future UK-EU relations is agreed, the law around the establishment and regulation of companies is not on the current negotiating table.
+The establishment and regulation of companies in the UK has always been primarily a matter for domestic law, albeit subject to some EU minimum harmonisation directives (for example, covering incorporation, capital maintenance and disclosure).

-The UK Companies Act 2006 (Companies Act) and related secondary legislation will, in the short term at least, remain largely unaffected by EU law ceasing to apply in the UK at the end of the implementation period.
+The UK Companies Act 2006 (Companies Act) and related secondary legislation will therefore, in the short term at least, remain largely unaffected by EU law ceasing to apply in the UK.
 However, a small number of changes will be necessary to:

-- address the position of EEA companies with registered establishments in the UK; - revoke legislation which relates to participation in pan-EEA entities; and - ensure that the legislation does not otherwise provide preferential treatment to EEA companies or EEA states which would breach WTO Most-Favoured-Nation rules; and - correct technical drafting deficiencies.
+- address the position of EEA companies with registered establishments in the UK; - revoke legislation which relates to participation in pan-EEA entities; - ensure that the legislation does not otherwise provide preferential treatment to EEA companies or EEA states which would breach WTO Most-Favoured-Nation rules; and - · correct technical drafting deficiencies.

-Originally put in place for the possibility of a "hard Brexit" on exit day, secondary legislation made under the 2018 Act to address these issues is already on the statute book and is due to come into force at the end of the implementation period.
+Secondary legislation1 made under the European Union (Withdrawal) Act 2018 to address these issues is already on the statute book and will come into force at the end of the implementation period.
 Key points in this legislation are as follows.